Host to client redirection

 To change the list of URL types for host to client redirection, set the following registry key on the server VDA.

-To remove URL types from the list, set DisableServerFTA and NoRedirectClasses:
+To delete URL types from the list, set DisableServerFTA and NoRedirectClasses:

-Name: NoRedirectClasses Type: REG_MULTI_SZ Data: Specify any combination of the values: http, https, rtsp, rtspu, pnm, or mms.
-Enter multiple values on separate lines.
+Data: Specify any combination of the values: http, https, rtsp, rtspu, pnm, or mms.
+Type multiple values on separate lines.
 For example:

 To add URL types to the list, set ExtraURLProtocols:

-Name: ExtraURLProtocols Type: REG_MULTI_SZ Data: Specify any combination of URL types.
-Each URL type must include the :// suffix; separate multiple values with semicolons.
+Data: Specify any combination of URL types.
+Each URL type must include the :// suffix; separate multiple values by using semicolons.
 For example:

-Name: ValidSites Type: REG_MULTI_SZ Data: Specify any combination of fully-qualified domain names (FQDNs).
-Enter multiple FQDNs on separate lines.
-An FQDN may include a wildcard in the leftmost position only.
-This matches a single level of domain, which is consistent with the rules in RFC 6125.
+Data: Specify any combination of fully qualified domain names (FQDNs).
+Type multiple FQDNs on separate lines.
+An FQDN can include a wildcard in the leftmost position only.
+This wildcard matches a single level of domain, which is consistent with the rules in RFC 6125.
 For example: